pandas-dev/pandas/doc/source/options.rst

    df

 ``display.chop_threshold`` sets at what level pandas rounds to zero when it displays a Series of DataFrame.
-Note, this does not effect the precision at which the number is stored.
+This setting does not change the precision at which the number is stored.

 .. ipython:: python